Rajaji (actor): Career

 Rajaji knew Naveen through a schoolmate and was his roommate when he was in Chennai.
-Both Naveen and him made their debut through Moodar Koodam (2013).
+Both Naveen and him made their lead debut through Moodar Koodam (2013).
 His next film was Sathuran (2015), which featured him in the role of an auto driver.
 The reason the director cast him in the role was that he felt that he fit the role and the audience would be unable to guess his next move as opposed to casting a popular actor.
 In Engitta Modhathey (2017), he played a Kamal Haasan fan while Natrajan Subramaniam played a rival Rajinikanth fan.
 Since he wasn't able to imitate Kamal Haasan's acting, he used the actor's mannerisms in his character.
 Regarding his performance, a critic wrote, "Rajaji has a less prominent role to play, given how much screen time Natraj receives.
 His performance during the first half though nearly matches Natraj on every move".

 Dhanaram Saravanan, who worked as an associate director for Moodar Koodam, made his directorial debut with Kolanji (2019), which marked Rajaji's second collaboration with Naveen.
 A critic opined that the romantic track featuring him testing the audience's patience.
 Regarding his performance in the film Koorman (2022) co-starring Janani, a critic noted, "Coming to the performances, Rajaji, despite his earnestness, isn't really up to the mark. [...]
 But Rajaji is found wanting in scenes that demand him to emote loud".
 Another critic noted, "A complex role that has been pulled up well by him".

 He collaborated with Ramu Chellappa, the director of Enkitta Mothathe again, for Tik Tok (2023), which received a low key release but was in the news when actress Priyanka Mohan intervened and removed her intimate scenes from the film.